nghin/vacsf.org.mm/src/_posts/articles/2016-11-25-Justification-by-faith-works.md

 ## Do you have enough works?

 If you are among those who believe you must to have works to add to your faith, how do you know you will have done enough before you meet God?
 Will you be able to get all the sins out of your life?
 How much witnessing do you have to do to be considered fruitful?
 Who will define for you what is an adequate amount of works?
 And when will you know you've done enough?
 The answer is easy, you'll never know when, or how much, you've done enough, until you meet the Lord and He will tell you of your performance.
 Perhaps the parable of the talents apply here.
-If your belief demands works, you will have to return to God the exactly the double amount of talents that He gave you.
+If your belief demands works, you will have to return to God exactly the double amount of talents that He gave you.
 And still that may not be enough, you will find out whether the quality of your works will be acceptable to Him.

 This must be the reason why virtually all folks who are under the justification by faith plus works will invariably answer the question of their salvation like this: I will just try my best and hope for the best.
 That is a very sad way of living that amounts to almost a superstition, a worship of idols whose minds no one can know.
 In this mode of living, you'll never be at peace with your God.